Zain4999/Seattle_Airbnb/README.md

 ![Dashboard](https://github.com/Zain4999/Seattle_Airbnb/blob/main/Seattle%20Airbnb%20Dashboard.png)

-# The Findings
+# Conclusion

+### Insights

 From the visualaitions, I found that:

-- Zipcode 98146 is the postcode with the highest average listing price
+- 98146 is the zipcode with the highest average listing price
-- The best time to list a property is March to December as this is when the total listing revenue is high.
+- The best time to list a property is March to December as this is when the total listing revenue is high in Seattle.
 - It's more lucrative to list a property with more bedrooms.

 ### Why this can be misleading